rickhowe/sample/README.md

 This plugin not only works as an additional vim syntax for diff format but also applies the diff unit highlighting on some popular git-related plugins.

-For example, when a file name extension is ".diff" or the `syntax` option is set to "diff", a diff file in unified format will be shown like this:
+For example, when a file name extension is `.diff` or the `syntax` option is set to `diff`, a diff file in unified format will be shown like this:

 ![unified](images/unified.png)